predlico/ARAGOG/Readme.md

 ## Getting Started

-To replicate our experiments or to analyze our results, please ensure to fill in the necessary API keys and other configurations by renaming `config_template.json` to `config.json` and completing the required fields.
+To replicate our experiments or to analyze our results, please ensure to fill in the necessary API keys and other configurations by creating a `.env` file (see `.sample.env`) - the `.env` is ignored in .gitignore for security.

+Setup the python environment using either `venv` or `pyenv` or your favourite python environment amanger.
+Call the environment `aragog` or anything you like.
+- `python3 -m venv aragog` and activate it using `source venv/bin/activate` (Mac/Linux) or `venv\Scripts\activate` (Windows).
+- OR `pyenv` with `pyenv virtualenv 3.12 aragog`, then activate with `pyenv local aragog`.

+Then run `pip install -r requirements.txt` to install all necessary dependencies.

 ## Results examination